melmatt7/matching_algorithim/README.md

 # matching_algorithim

-A python implementation of the Gale-Shapley algorithm to determine the best combination of mentor and mentee pairs for the Undergraduate Research Opportunities Research Experience program.
+A python implementation of the Gale-Shapley algorithm to determine the best combination of mentor and mentee pairs for the Undergraduate Research Opportunities Research Experience program at UBC.

 ## How it Works